 Dr. Boylan joined Doylestown Orthopaedic Specialists in 1999.
 He describes his approach to patient care as "trying the simple treatment options first."
 Of course, every patient is different, and Dr. Boylan draws upon more than a decade of experience to tailor treatment to each patient.
-As a staff physician at Doylestown Hospital, Dr. Boylan appreciates the advantages of the community hospital setting.
+As a staff physician at Doylestown Hospital, Dr. Boylan appreciates the advantages of practicing medicine at an innovative health system like Doylestown Health.
 "Patients receive excellent care in a personalized environment close to home," he says.
 Dr. Boylan's patients have access to the latest technology and advances in arthroscopic surgery for shoulders and knees, as well as joint replacement and fracture care to recover from injuries.

 During the 2002 Winter Olympics in Salt Lake City, Utah, Dr. Boylan cared for Olympic athletes as an orthopedic volunteer.
 He has conducted research on anterior cruciate ligament (ACL) reconstruction and presented at professional conferences on this subject.
 Dr. Boylan has conducted numerous community lectures on treatments for knees and shoulders, as well as the prevention and treatment of sports-related injuries.